8x8c/php-imageboard-apps/README.md

 each folder is its own app.
 If you find one you like, always feed the code to chatgpt or similar ai in order to update it for the specific php version you use and to audit for security.
+All of this was made on nginx, not apache.